Southern Adventist University: Academics

-The student-faculty ratio at Southern Adventist University is 16:1 and its most selected majors are biological and biomedical sciences; business, management, marketing, and related support services; education; and health professions and related clinical sciences.
+The student-faculty ratio at Southern Adventist University was 16:1 and has now improved to 13:1.
+Its most selected majors are biological and biomedical sciences; business, management, marketing, and related support services; education; and health professions and related clinical sciences.
 Southern offers 81 undergraduate degrees, with sixty majors, thirty-eight minors and two one-year certificate programs.
 It also offers master's degrees in business, computer science, education, psychology, nursing, religion and social work.
 The university is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools and the Accrediting Association of Seventh-day Adventist Schools, Colleges, and Universities.
 In 2009, the Princeton Review, an education services company, selected Southern as one of 141 institutions it listed in its "Best in the Southeast" section.